Definition of Terms

 All decisions regarding the interpretation of these rules, player eligibility, scheduling and staging of the MPL, and penalties for misconduct, lie solely with MPL, the decisions of which are final.
 MPL decisions with respect to these Rules cannot be appealed and shall not give rise to any claim for monetary damages or any other legal or equitable remedy.

 These Rules may be amended, modified or supplemented by MPL, from time to time, in order to ensure fair play and the integrity of MPL.

-Moonton and the MPL official at all times may act with the necessary authority to preserve the best interests of the MPL.
+The MPL and its Operating Committee will, at all times, may act with the necessary authority to preserve the best interests of the MPL.
 This power is not constrained by the lack of any specific language in this document.
-MPL officials may use any form of punitive actions at their disposal against any entity whose conduct is not within the confines of the best interests of the MPL.
+The MPL Operating Committee may use any form of punitive actions at their disposal against any entity whose conduct is not within the confines of the best interests of the MPL.

 Player Eligibility Agreement

-All the players, coaches and team managers in MPL Philippines need to sign the Player Eligibility Agreement with The MPL Officials.
-The Agreement duration for MPL Philippines Season 9 will be from 1st February to 31st June.
+All the players, coaches and team managers in MPL Philippines need to sign the Player Eligibility Agreement with The MPL Operating Committee.
+The Agreement duration for MPL Philippines Season 11 will be from the month of February to May.